 Indie Chefs Week began as a way to create a dialogue that isn’t just online – it’s a face-to-face meeting of the country’s best young, aspiring chefs.

-At Foreign & Domestic, we’re proud of where we’ve come from and where we are now.
-We’re excited to be able to provide a venue for these chefs as they cook the dishes that inspire them, that tease them, that keep them awake at night.
+Founder Ned Elliott is proud of where he’s come from and where he is now.
+And we at Indie Chefs Week are excited to provide a venue for up and coming chefs as they cook the dishes that inspire them, that tease them, that keep them awake at night.

 Ned Elliott is now the chef/owner at critically acclaimed Austin restaurant Foreign & Domestic, which opened its doors in 2010.
 But his story begins in his childhood hometown of Cincinnati, Ohio.
 He grew up gardening in a home where food played an integral role in daily life.
 Ned was raised by two women, his mothers Sandra and Linda, who shared their love of gardening, cooking and baking with him.
 Both taught him that life should be about continuous learning, an idea that eventually propelled Ned into culinary school.

-Eager to further his career outside of his schooling at the Culinary Institute of American at Hyde Park, Ned left the CIA to begin staging at various restaurants in New York City and eventually landed a job at Tabla Restaurant.
+Eager to further his career outside of his schooling at the Culinary Institute of America at Hyde Park, Ned left the CIA to begin staging at various restaurants in New York City and eventually landed a job at Tabla Restaurant.
 He continued building an impressive resume as he worked for such prestigious New York restaurants as the Essex House under Chef Alain Ducasse, Picholine, and Country.
 “My mantra is attention to detail,” says Elliott; “[my mentor] Chef Doug Psaltis instilled this in me and it is an important part of how we define Foreign & Domestic.”

 Ned has been inspired by the many young chefs he has met through social media and events, and wanted to establish and host an event to bring them together and encourage collaboration between these creative minds.
 In 2013, Foreign & Domestic hosted the first Indie Chefs Week, bringing in over 20 chefs to cook together and learn from each other.
 The event was successful for both attending chefs and guests, and he made plans not only to host the event each year, but to expand to other cities and reach out to more chefs.
-He is currently busy recruiting chefs for the next Indie Chefs Events.
+He is busy recruiting chefs for upcoming Indie Chefs events.

 Foreign & Domestic’s Chefs de Cuisine have been integral in keeping the kitchen organized in the presence of 20 to 30 chefs at once.
 Joel Orsini, Anthony Fusco, Nathan Lemley, and Cable Smith worked hard to keep the kitchen going.
 Many thanks to everyone else that has worked to make the event happen over the years.